 The smash hit UK reality series Big Fat Gypsy Weddings attracted an incredible 8.7 million viewers each week when it went to air on Channel 4.

-The show not only became a national addiction, it also widespread debate about this secretive and often-misunderstood community.
+The show not only became a national addiction, it also created widespread debate about this secretive and often-misunderstood community.

 But aside from the extravagant jewel-encrusted dresses and big hair, how much do you really know about Gyspies and Travellers?